icerpc/icerpc-csharp/tools/IceRpc.Slice.Tools/README.md

 ## Adding Slice files to your project

-By default, the Slice files of your project are all the `.slice` files in the project's home directory and any of its subsidirectories, recursively.
+By default, the Slice files of your project are all the `.slice` files in the project's home directory and any of its subdirectories, recursively.

 You can prevent this auto-inclusion of `.slice` files by setting either [`EnableDefaultItems`][default_items] or `EnableDefaultSliceCItems` to `false`.
 The default value of these properties is `true`.

-You can also add files to your project's Slice files explicitely with the `SliceC` item type.
+You can also add files to your project's Slice files explicitly with the `SliceC` item type.

 For example:
 ```